lucidrains/adjacent-attention-network/README.md

 model(nodes, adj_mat, mask = mask) # (1, 1024, 512)
 ```

-For non-local attention, I've decided to use a trick from the Set Transformers paper, the Induced Set Attention Block (ISAB).
+For non-local attention, I've decided to use a trick from the Set Transformers paper, the <a href="https://github.com/lucidrains/isab-pytorch">Induced Set Attention Block (ISAB)</a>.
 From the lens of graph neural net literature, this would be analogous as having global nodes for message passing non-locally.

 ```python
 import torch